Before

 Survivorship bias baked in

-Training data reflects portfolios the firm bid on and won — not the full evaluation universe.
-Edge cases and passed deals are invisible to the model.
+Training data reflects portfolios the firm bid on and won - not the full evaluation universe.
+Edge cases and passed deals are invisible.

 Weakest on edge cases